NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 The Argument string to add to the state.
 The default is an empty string.
 If Argument is an empty string then State will be returned to the output.
 - <b>Wait(5000ms)</b>:

-- <b>Error In (no error)</b>:
 The error cluster from the JKI State Machine is wired to this input.
-If an error occures and appears on this input, the current state output returns the "Error Handler" state.
+If an error occurs and appears on this input, the current state output returns the "Error Handler" state.
 - <b>Response Timeout(5000ms)</b>:

 -- <b>输出控件</b> --